The Public Competition Enforcement Review: Taiwan

-As of 6 February 2012, the TFTC is no longer under the supervision of the Executive Yuan4 and is now an independent government body.
-The TFTC may, if it is satisfied that one or more enterprises have violated the TFTA, impose administrative sanctions against enterprises.
-In addition, the new TFTA recognises the TFTC as an independent agency with expertise and credibility to make decisions at the level of the executive system.
+Since 6 February 2012, the TFTC has not been under the supervision of the Executive Yuan,4 and it operates as an independent government body.
+If it is satisfied that one or more enterprises have violated the TFTA, the TFTC may impose administrative sanctions against the enterprises concerned.
+In addition, the new TFTA recognises the TFTC as an independent agency with expertise and competence to make decisions at the level of the executive system.
 Hence, enterprises punished by the TFTC may seek a remedy by filing a lawsuit against the TFTC with the administrative court directly without having to appeal against the TFTC's decision with the Executive Yuan first.
 Civil and criminal liabilities for violation of the TFTA should be determined by the courts.
 Except for business libel, enterprises will face criminal liabilities only if they fail to cease the violation pursuant to the TFTC's order.

 ii Enforcement agenda

 The TFTC's goals are to promote free and fair competition and strong economic growth.
 It sets its priority objectives every four years.
 The TFTC's priority objectives for the period from 2017 to 2020 are as follows:5

 - to continue the aggressive enforcement of cartel regulations and to improve the effectiveness of the operation of antitrust funds;